-Last but certainly not least, the mouse-over and call-to-action (C2A) texts you use for your hotspots can have a big

-  impact on the hotspot interaction rate, and consequently your bottom line.
-Joanna Wiebe from Copy Hackers sums it up

-  nicely in a post on Copyblogger:
+The mouse-over and call-to-action (C2A) texts you use for your hotspots can have a big impact on the hotspot interaction rate, and consequently your bottom line.
+Joanna Wiebe from Copy Hackers sums it up nicely in a post on Copyblogger:

 "Visitors who don't click don't convert."

 Simply put, if your mouse-over texts aren't inviting enough, visitors will be less likely to click on your products.

 The same goes for the call-to-action button in your product hotspots.

 "Your visitors can’t get through your checkout process without clicking at least one button," says Joanna.
 "And that one button — like all of your buttons — can be improved on."